 - Roll back the meals tax to 5%.

-- Support the public charter school expansion to give choices to parents and students.
+- Support expansion of public charter schools to give options to parents and students.

 - Reduce the state's spending and debt per capita to levels that are sustainable.

-- Reform the welfare laws to protect taxpayers and those in need of services.
+- Reform welfare laws to protect taxpayers and those in need of services.

 - Eliminate the inventory tax.